carolinaah/DataBox/final_project_CarolinaArroyo.md

 ### Project structure

-1. What is mental health?
-2. The state of mental health of adolescents in Mexico
+1. The state of mental health of adolescents in Mexico
-      a.
-Causes
+2. Causes
-      b.
-Consequences
+3. Consequences
-3. Current public investment and budget distribution
+4. Current public investment and budget distribution
-4. Petition
+5. Petition

 ### Measuring success